EI-CoreBioinformatics/minos/README.md

     --use-tpm-for-picking

-Controls whether RNA-seq data is used for metrics generation in addition to classification. (default: off) Caution: `--use-tpm-for-picking` activates using expression metrics for the picking stage. *This is supposed to be optional but might be required in the current version, as one of the downstream scripts might not have it coded as optional (which I just realized…or maybe I am mixing this up with the post-picking stage).*
+Controls whether RNA-seq data is used for metrics generation in addition to classification. (default: off) Caution: `--use-tpm-for-picking` activates using expression metrics for the picking stage.

     --force-reconfiguration, -f